 The story of Kusama’s career forms a saga of sorts, given both the breadth of her achievement and the long period for which she has been active.
 Her career began to take off with her arrival in New York in 1957 following a long correspondence with Georgia O’Keefe.
 In early exhibitions, she established herself as a presence on the scene with her innovative use of elements such as mirrors and electric lights.
 In the late 1960s, she would become a key figure of the emerging counterculture, staging happenings in which nude body painting (often featuring her signature polka dots) was a featured practice.

 In one respect, Kusama’s style was very much in synch with the free and transgressive spirit of the 60s, with her psychedelia, anti-war protests, and nudism dovetailing with current trends.
-Even so, there was a clear outsider streak that marked her as more extreme than the scene which had taken form around her.
+And yet there was a clear outsider streak that marked her as more extreme than the scene which had taken form around her.
 And as the counterculture of the 60s began to fade into the more sedate and introspective 70s, Kusama continued to evolve and develop as one of the great psychedelic survivors of the era, sending the forgotten promise of a new cultural dawn into interstellar overdrive in her own work.

 In the years that followed, Kusama returned to Japan in 1973 and began to create large open air installations which can now be seen all over the world.
 Along the way, she also found time to write novels and create award winning films.
 The artistic practices which had begun as a means of battling mental illness had grown into a vast and multifaceted lifetime project which continues to grow to this day.